Skip to content

 Licensing

-Our Pipetting Bot hardware is licensed under the terms of the CERN OHL-S v2 and its software is licensed under the terms of GNU Affero General Public License v3.0.
+Our Pipetting Bot's hardware is licensed under the terms of the CERN OHL-S v2 and its software is licensed under the terms of GNU Affero General Public License v3.0.
 Full texts are available on the Licensing page.

 Get in touch